3 (company): Indonesia

 3 currently has full GSM coverage in Java, Sumatera, Bali, Lombok, and Riau Islands.
 And as of April 2009, Kalimantan is covered in South Kalimantan and Sulawesi is covered in South Sulawesi.
 By 2009, the 3 UMTS/HSDPA service was available in most parts of Java, especially big cities like Jakarta, Surabaya, Bandung.

 3 Indonesia launched its new unlimited text and MMS service for a fee with Facebook on 8 April 2009, so registered 3 customers can update status, write on their "wall", or upload new pictures free of charge.
 Besides Facebook, 3 also cooperated with Yahoo! to give unlimited chat for a fee by SMS and downloadable app using Yahoo!
 Messenger service.
 Both of these were the first of their kind in Indonesia.

 In 2013, Charoen Pokphand divested its telecommunication business in Indonesia by selling its share of 3 to Garibaldi Thohir and private equity firm which jointly owned by Patrick Walujo and Glenn Sugita Northstar Group.
-The company was renamed PT Hutchison 3 Indonesia.
-In September 2021, it was announced that the latter company would be merged with Indosat Ooredoo (which operates the IM3 networks) to form Indosat Ooredoo Hutchison; the merger closed on 4 January 2022 with Indosat as the surviving entity.
+In September 2021, it was announced that the latter company would be merged with Indosat (which operates the IM3 networks); the merger closed on 4 January 2022 with Indosat as the surviving entity.